jimmyl02/bazel-playground/README.md

 following guide [here](https://www.tweag.io/blog/2021-09-08-rules_go-gazelle/)

+#### setup

-write the proto file then run gazelle to generate the `BUILD.bazel`
+write the proto file into a types directory then run gazelle to generate the `BUILD.bazel`

 notice that running `bazel build //...` fails because we are missing `@@com_google_protobuf`